-Trump, Iraqi leader discuss IS, US troops and Iran
+Trump reaffirms plan to withdraw all US troops from Iraq

-WASHINGTON (AP) — President Donald Trump and the prime minister of Iraq met Thursday to discuss ways to confront Iranian aggression in the region, threats from Islamic State sleeper cells and the president’s desire to shrink the U.S. military’s footprint in the country.
+WASHINGTON (AP) — President Donald Trump on Thursday reaffirmed his plan to withdraw all U.S. troops from Iraq as quickly as possible as he met with the prime minister of Iraq to discuss ways to rein in pro-Iran militias in the country and counter residual threats from Islamic State sleeper cells.

+“We look forward to the day when we don’t have to be there,” Trump said during an Oval Office meeting with Iraqi Prime Minister Mustafa al-Kadhimi.

+“We were there and now we’re getting out.
+We’ll be leaving shortly and the relationship is very good.
+We’re making very big oil deals.
+Our oil companies are making massive deals. … We’re going to be leaving and hopefully we’re going to be leaving a country that can defend itself.”

+Asked about a timetable for a full withdrawal, the president turned to Secretary of State Mike Pompeo, who replied: “As soon as we can complete the mission.
+The president has made very clear he wants to get our forces down to the lowest level as quickly as we possibly can.
+That’s the mission he’s given us and we’re working with the Iraqis to achieve that.”

 There are more than 5,000 American troops in Iraq now.
 Last month, the top U.S. general for the Middle East said he believed the U.S. will keep a smaller but enduring presence in the country.
-Marine Gen. Frank McKenzie, the commander of U.S. Central Command, said after he met with Iraq’s new prime minister, Mustafa al-Kadhimi, that he believes the Iraqis welcome the U.S. and coalition troops, especially in the ongoing fight to keep IS fighters from taking hold of the country again.
+Marine Gen. Frank McKenzie, the commander of U.S. Central Command, said he believes the Iraqis welcome the U.S. and coalition troops, especially in the ongoing fight to keep IS fighters from taking hold of the country again.

-McKenzie would not say how many U.S. troops might stay.
+McKenzie has not said how many U.S. troops might stay.
 But he said Iraqi conventional forces now operate on their own.
 U.S. and coalition forces continue to conduct training and counterterrorism operations, including with Iraqi commandos.
 Any final decisions, he said, would be coordinated with the Iraqi government.

 Al-Kadhimi, who is backed by the United States, assumed office in May when Baghdad’s relations with Washington were precarious following the U.S. killing of Iranian Gen. Qassem Soleimani in a drone strike at the Baghdad airport.
+The prime minister “has my ear,” Trump said.

 Al-Kadhimi has often had to walk a tightrope due to the U.S.-Iran rivalry.
 Asked if he was bringing any messages from Tehran following a recent visit there, al-Kadhimi told The Associated Press before he left for Washington: “We do not play the role of postman in Iraq.”

-The U.S. recognizes the cultural and religious ties that exist between Iran and Iraq, but the administration wants to decrease Iran’s destabilizing influence, often exercised by pro-Iranian militias, on the political and security in Iraq.
+The U.S. recognizes the cultural and religious ties that exist between Iran and Iraq, but the administration wants to decrease Iran’s destabilizing influence in Iraq, often exercised by pro-Iranian militias.

 Al-Kadhimi’s administration inherited a myriad of crises.
 State coffers in the crude oil-dependent country were slashed following a severe drop in prices, adding to the woes of an economy already struggling with the aftershocks of the global coronavirus pandemic.
 The U.S. wants to make sure the Baghdad central government’s limited resources also find their way to the Kurdish autonomous region in northern Iraq.